 Christmas is on the Way

 Shops have been selling Christmas lights and novelties since, August.
-Barely has all the paraphernalia of Halloween and Bonfire Night been cleared away before they are replaced in the aisles by Christmas trees and other accessories, deemed essential for the festive season.
+Barely has all the paraphernalia of Halloween and Bonfire Night been cleared away before they are replaced in the aisles by Christmas trees and other accessories, deemed essential for the festive season for Everything Dinosaur team members, time to get busy.

 For us however, there is one sure fire sign that Christmas is on the way and that it is time for us to start our shopping and making arrangements for the holiday season.
 Schools, youth clubs, and other organisations get in touch wanting us to make an appearance at their various money raising events that take place this time of year.
 Our first event of what we call our “Christmas season” is taking place tonight at a school just a few miles from our warehouse.
 It is an evening event, starting at around 7pm with a scheduled finish at about 10pm.
 It is going to be another late night for team members at Everything Dinosaur.